Cerro de Catorce Colores - mountain of 14 colors - in Jujuy, Argentina

 Cerro de Catorce Colores - Mountain of Fourteen colors, Argentina

-Driving to Cerro de Catorce Colores
+The Road to Cerro de Catorce Colores

-We had been joking about our preoccupations about the state of the roads in the Northern part of Argentina.
-Most roads were in a pretty good state; paved and well marked.
-The rental car hadn’t had any issues so far with the step turns… Until we headed toward the mountain of fourteen colors.
+Most roads in Northwest Argentina were in a pretty good state; paved and well-marked.
+The rental car hadn’t had any issues so far with the step turns…

 The road is unpaved and bumpy.
-Going around and about, higher and higher up as the surrounding landscape changed from low brushes to plain colored stone mountains.
+Going around and about, higher and higher up as the surrounding landscape changed from low brushes to plain-colored stone mountains.
 The views got more and more amazing as the car climbed up the unpaved roads.
 But Gosh, I was happy that it wasn’t me who was driving!

-The viewpoint of Cerro de Catorce Colores
+What to See by Cerro de Catorce Colores

-Follow the road the last bit, and you will arrive at the first viewpoint which basically is a parking lot.
+The viewpoint is basically a parking lot.
 From there you can take a small walk/hike downhill to the second viewpoint overlooking the mountains.
-The walk will surely test your physical state in the heights!

-This one was in style with the one in Purmamarca with colorful plastic flower decorations and all kind of different side thumbs.
-It was strange… and astonishing.
+This one was in style with the one in Purmamarca with colorful plastic flower decorations and different side thumbs.
 There in the middle of nowhere with the mountains in the background.
-As always be respectful for both living and death if you want to visit a cemetery.

 Cemetery in the mountains of Argentina

-Getting from Humahuaca to Cerro de Catorce Colores takes around 40-45 minutes – of course, depending on how many times you stop to take photos.
+Getting from Humahuaca to the Fourteen 14 Colors Mountains takes around 40-45 minutes.
+It also depends on how many times you stop to take photos.
 The ride is around 24 km.

-After crossing the bridge, turn right on Ruta Provincial 73 in direction of Santa Ana.
+After crossing the bridge, turn right on Ruta Provincial 73 in the direction of Santa Ana.
 Stay on the provincial road, and do not make any turns toward the nearby villages.
-Follow the road up the mountains until you get to the small checkpoint for entering to the viewpoint of Cerro de Catorce Colores.
-If in doubt, you can check out this map of the route to the viewpoint of Cerro de Catorce Colores here.

 A huge thanks to Bentes rejser for providing the photos of me 🙂